-Remarkable VFX: the Doctor's uniform changing from blue to red and four pips appearing on his collar
+- Remarkable VFX: the Doctor's uniform changing from blue to the red ECH version and four pips appearing on his collar

 "Stephen King's Christine in Space" or "Who the F*** is Alice?" or "Never trust your car dealer" or "Sometimes it's not Harry who has a hapless love affair".
 There are many names for this simple and predictable run-of-the-mill story.
 Even without reading any spoilers, it should have been clear from the very beginning that the shuttle would get Tom into trouble and would finally have to be abandoned or destroyed.
 I am missing any kind of surprise in the plot, for instance a revelation where the shuttle comes from, why she regards the particle fountain as home, why the shuttle strives to commit collective suicide together with her pilot.
 And why the heck didn't anyone bother to run some tests before Tom linked his brain to Alice?
 Nothing really makes sense.